AlgoTradingHub/theplatform-book/source/reference/types/reagents.md

 An important thing here is a Descriptor.
 When we define react on a reagent, the last one receives a unique Descriptor, that identifies this reagent inside IO scheduler.

 ::: warn
-Reactions on the same reagent are only allowed when from the same task.
+Reactions on the same reagent are only allowed from the same task.
 :::

 Reagents mostly behave as any other type in O (they are first class objects) but have some limitations: